sjoerd-verhagen/barcelona-rental-analysis/index.md

 **Author:** Sjoerd Verhagen
 **Tools used:** SQL • Python • Tableau
-**Live Tableau dashboard:** [View Here](https://public.tableau.com/views/YOUR-DASHBOARD-LINK) **GOAL:** Practising my new data skills and building a portfolio to show it!
+**Live Tableau dashboard:** [View Here](https://public.tableau.com/views/YOUR-DASHBOARD-LINK)

 ---

 ## TL;DR

-Scraped 2,218 Barcelona rental listings from Idealista, cleaned and analysed them with Python + SQL, mapped them with Open Geo Code, and built an interactive Tableau dashboard.
+Scraped 2,218 Barcelona rental listings from Idealista, cleaned and analysed them with Python + SQL, mapped them with Open Geo Code, and built an interactive Tableau dashboard. (with the goal of practising my skills and showing them as a portfolio.

 **Goal:**
 Find the best-value districts, see where supply is highest, compare average sizes and rents, and figure out the price jump from one- to two-bedroom flats.